gupta-aka/Machine-LEarning/README.md

 -> Reinforcement

 The building blocks of Machine Learinng can be categorised as:
-- Modelling -- It includes data
+- Representation -- It includes modelling of data
 - Evaluation -- It includes the function that needs to be evaludated on the basis of provided input and output.
 - Optimisation -- It includes the algorithms that optimise the evaluated function.